 Make sure your personal protective equipment fits properly and is in good condition.
 A hard hat that’s too loose and easily comes off isn’t likely to protect your head if you fall from a height.
 A pair of safety boots that are too big may in fact cause you to trip and injure yourself.
 On the other hand, a pair of boots that are too small can result in other types of foot injuries.
 Gloves that are either too big or too small can affect your grip and compromise your safety when you’re working from height.
 If you are given any protective gear that doesn’t fit properly, insist on getting it replaced.

-Never use any equipment or personal protective equipment that has been involved in a fall from height.
+Never use any equipment or personal protective equipment that has been involved in a fall from a height.
 Most protective gear will experience some amount of damage after a fall.
 Even if you cannot see a crack in your hardhat, it could still have one or more weak spots at the points of impact.
 Even safety ropes involved in a fall should be replaced as the fall could have weakened the rope, which may not be as effective at breaking a fall next time.

 Keep your safety harness on at all times, no matter how inconvenient it may seem at the time or how much it limits your movements.
 The safety harness is the one thing keeping you safe while you work at height.